 In June 2010, the Company issued 14,881 rule 144 shares to an employee as part of his compensation package.
-The shares were issued in reliance on an exemption from registration available under Regulation D of the Securities Act of 1933, as amended.
+The shares were issued in reliance on an exemption from registration available under section 4(2) of the Securities Act of 1933, as amended.
+The employee has direct access to the Company's business plans as well as all senior executives of the Company who may clarify any questions he may have surrounding any financial or business issues of the Company.
+Finally, the employee is an accredited investor and can bear the economic risk of the issued securities, if any.